-ASRS PAT Survey Editor Paul Hahn, MD, PhD, FASRS, is grateful to the more than 1050 ASRS members who participated in the 2022 PAT Survey.
+ASRS Preferences and Trends (PAT) Survey Editor Paul Hahn, MD, PhD, FASRS, is grateful to the nearly 1100 ASRS members who participated in the 2023 PAT Survey.

 Since 1999, the ASRS PAT Survey has provided a yearly snapshot of our members’ preferences on a wide range of medical, surgical, and socioeconomic topics.
 And because the survey repeats key questions from year to year, we can also track significant trends in retina practice patterns.

-Dr. Hahn will present the 2022 PAT Survey results—as well as multiyear trending data showing how retina practice patterns are changing over time—at the ASRS Annual Meeting, July 13-16, in New York City.
-Final survey results and trending data will also be posted on this webpage.
+Dr. Hahn presented the 2023 PAT Survey results—as well as multiyear trending data showing how retina practice patterns are changing over time—at the ASRS Annual Meeting, July 28-August 1, in Seattle.

-A PAT Survey supplement—with complete 2022 survey results and trending data, and an expert roundtable discussion—will also be mailed with the fall issue of Retina Times.
+A PAT Survey supplement—with complete 2023 survey results and trending data, and an expert roundtable discussion—will be mailed with the fall issue of Retina Times.

 A look at the story behind the PAT Survey

 Back in 1999, an ambitious Society initiative was launched—the brainchild of 2001-2002 President Kirk Packo, MD, FASRS, and 2018-2019 President John Pollack, MD, FASRS, who had completed his fellowship just 2 years earlier.
 The new initiative was dubbed the Preferences and Trends (PAT) Survey.